nccgroup/azucar/README.md

 The script <b>will not change or modify</b> any asset deployed in the Azure subscription.

+<h1>Operating System Support</h1>

+As the script uses the .NET ADAL library for for authenticating the user and calling the REST APIs, only Windows OS are currently supported.

 <h1>Features</h1>

 * Return a number of attributes on computers, users, groups, contacts, events, etc... from an Azure Active Directory